anna-kozh/blog/_posts/2025-05-28-Onboarding.md

   alt="Different brands customisation"
   caption="Different clients customisation" %}

-<p> Onboarding new lender clients at Simpology required a manual, dev-heavy setup of branding and configuration metadata spreadsheet with <strong>thousands of rows</strong>. </p>
+<p> Onboarding new clients at Simpology required manually setting up a <strong>metadata spreadsheet</strong> with thousands of rows, used to configure a dynamic form builder. </p>

 {% include lightbox.html
   id="metadata"